-These are general-purpose piers and wharves used primarily for mooring ships.
+General-purpose piers and wharves are used primarily for mooring ships.
 Furthermore, berthing facilities may be active, as when ships are berthed for relatively short times and are ready to put to sea on short notice, and inactive, as when they are berthed for long periods in a reserve status.
-Activities that typically take place on berthing piers and wharves are personnel transfer, maintenance, crew training, cargo transfer, light repair work, and waste handling.
+Depending upon intended pier usage, i.e. active berthing, maintenance/repair, inactive berthing, consider appropriate mooring service type as it relates to design/capacity of mooring fixtures.
+Activities that typically take place on berthing piers and wharves are personnel transfer, maintenance, crew training, cargo transfer, maintenance, and waste handling.
 Under some circumstances, fueling and weapons system testing may also be carried out in these facilities.